cloudfoundry-community/redis-session-aspnet-buildpack/README.md

   services:
    - my_redis_service
 ```
-- To bind the application to the redis service to the application `manifest.yml` as above
+- To bind the application to the redis service to the application, add your redis service instance name in the `manifest.yml` as above
 - Push the application to PCF, you will be seeing logs as below

 ```text